0xAX/linux-insides/mm/linux-mm-2.md

 static unsigned long slot_virt[FIX_BTMAPS_SLOTS] __initdata;
 ```

-`slot_virt` contains virtual addresses of the `fix-mapped` areas, `prev_map` array contains addresses of the early ioremap areas.
-Note that I wrote above: `Actually there are 512 temporary boot-time mappings, used by early ioremap` and you can see that all arrays defined with the `__initdata` attribute which means that this memory will be released after kernel initialization process.
-After `early_ioremap_setup` finished its work, we're getting page middle directory where early ioremap begins with the `early_ioremap_pmd` function which just gets the base address of the page global directory and calculates the page middle directory for the given address:
+`slot_virt` contains the virtual addresses of the `fix-mapped` areas, `prev_map` array contains addresses of the early ioremap areas.
+Note that I wrote above: `Actually there are 512 temporary boot-time mappings, used by early ioremap` and you can see that all arrays are defined with the `__initdata` attribute which means that this memory will be released after the kernel initialization process.
+After `early_ioremap_setup` has finished its work, we're getting page middle directory where early ioremap begins with the `early_ioremap_pmd` function which just gets the base address of the page global directory and calculates the page middle directory for the given address:

 ```C
 static inline pmd_t * __init early_ioremap_pmd(unsigned long addr)